Do I Have to Answer my Request for Admissions?

-I have been getting a lot of email and posts in regards to this question so hopefully I can clear this up.
-Now let’s keep in mind that I am not a lawyer so this is not legal advice.
-This is common sense and a warning to everyone out there who gets Discovery sent to them which includes Request for Admissions or titled Request to Admit Facts.
+I have been getting a lot of emails and posts in regard to this question so hopefully I can clear this up.
+Now, let’s keep in mind that I am not a lawyer so this is not legal advice.
+This is common sense and a warning to everyone out there who gets discovery sent to them which includes request for admissions or titled request to admit facts.

-Do you need to answer your Request for Admissions that were given to you by the plaintiff?
-By the defendant?
+Do you need to answer your request for admissions that were given to you by the plaintiff?
 Absolutely.

 The first thing you need to do is look up your local court rules under ‘Discovery’ or your local court rules could have ‘Admissions’, ‘Interrogatories’ and ‘Production of Documents’ all labeled separately.

-Now, I don’t know what state you are visiting from so I will show you an example of an Indiana Request for Admissions.
+Now, I don’t know what state you are visiting from so I will show you an example of an request for admissions in Indiana.
 This is what they tell me I need to do:

 Each matter of which an admission is requested shall be separately set forth.
 The matter is admitted unless, within a period designated in the request, not less than 30 days after service thereof or within such shorter or longer time as the court may allow, the party to whom the request is directed serves upon the party requesting the admission a written answer or objection addressed to the matter, signed by the party or by his attorney.

 Do you see what that is telling me?
-For those of you who do not understand this, my court is telling me that every single request for an admission is deemed admitted unless I answer those admissions by simply giving them a written answer or objecting to them.
+To clarify, my court is telling me that every single request for an admission is deemed admitted unless I answer those admissions by simply giving them a written answer or objecting to them.

 In order for you to answer, the lawyer who sent you those admissions should have told you how many days you have or told you that according to your local court rules these admissions are being requested of you.
 They may leave out how long you have to answer them.